ycoroneos/LightDraw/paper/LIDR_detailed.md

 the bits of the previous output, packing the bits.
 This is illustrated below for a series of fake lights.

-Initial state of framebuffer for a single fragment:
+Initial state of the framebuffer for a single fragment:

 | Color Channel | 0x3<<6 | 0x3<<4 | 0x3<<2 | 0x3 |
 |---------------|--------|--------|--------|-----|